concept-inversion/concept-inversion/README.md

 </div>

-- 👋 Hi, I’m Santosh Pandey, PhD candidate at Stevens Institute of Technology.
+- 👋 Hi, I’m Santosh Pandey, PhD student at Rutgers University.
 - 👀 I’m interested in computer architecture, ML and HPC.
 - 🌱 You can find my publications and other details in my [homepage](https://concept-inversion.github.io/).